awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 # Deploying a Django Application to Elastic Beanstalk<a name="create-deploy-python-django"></a>

-This tutorial walks through the deployment of a default [Django](https://www.djangoproject.com/) website to an Elastic Beanstalk environment running Python 2\.7\.
+This tutorial walks through the deployment of a default, auto\-generated [Django](https://www.djangoproject.com/) website to an Elastic Beanstalk environment running Python 3\.6\.
 The tutorial uses the EB CLI as a deployment mechanism, but you can also use the AWS Management Console to deploy a ZIP file containing your project's contents\.
 The EB CLI is an interactive command line interface written in Python that uses the Python SDK for AWS \(boto\)\.

 **Topics**
 + [Prerequisites](#python-django-prereq)